Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Introduction

-In addition to the new efficient FPT algorithm PBT, we provide a new Pseudo-Boolean (PB) formulation `PBPB' of the problem.
-Existing PB or integer programming encodings of the WSP with UI constraints \cite{JOCO2014,WaLi10} are based on the binary decision variables $x_{su}$, indicating whether step $s$ is assigned to user $u$ (we refer to these encodings as `UDPB' for ``user-dependent PB" encodings)\@.
-Since we deal with user-independent constraints, it is clearly not suitable to express solution methods for this type of problem in terms of direct branching only on these $x$-variables as they explicitly depend on the users.
-Therefore, in the PBPB formulation of the problem, we also use a set of $M$-variables:
+We also provide a new pseudo-Boolean (PB) formulation of the problem: `Pattern Based PB' (PBPB)\@.
+Existing PB or integer programming encodings of the WSP with UI constraints~\cite{JOCO2014,WaLi10} are based on the binary decision variables $x_{su}$, indicating whether step $s$ is assigned to user $u$ (we refer to these encodings as `UDPB' for ``user-dependent PB'' encodings)\@.
+To exploit the user-independent nature of our problem, we also use a set of $M$-variables which are not directly linked to specific users:

-Setting $M_{ij} = 1$ or $M_{ij} = 0$ roughly corresponds to how the patterns are used in PBT\@.
-The $M$-variables in the PBPB formulation are used to allow an `off-the-shelf' PB solver to better exploit the two-level decomposition of the problem -- branching on $M$-variables captures the UI property of the constraints and corresponds to the upper level of the search (in the space of patterns).
-Notice that such variables have also been used extensively in powerful semi-definite programming approaches to graph colouring \cite{Lovasz1979:shannon}, e.g.\ see \cite{DukanovicRendl2008:SDP-heuristic-GCP}, where they are referred to as the `colouring matrix'.
-By using a generic PB solver, SAT4J~\cite{BePa10}, we show that performance of the new PBPB formulation is several orders of magnitude better than the previous UDPB formulation.
+The $M$-variables in the PBPB formulation are used to allow an `off-the-shelf' PB solver to better exploit the two-level decomposition of the problem as branching on $M$-variables captures the UI property of the constraints and corresponds to the upper level of the search (in the space of patterns).
+Notice that such variables have also been used extensively in powerful semi-definite programming approaches to graph colouring \shortcite{Lovasz1979:shannon}, and have been referred to as the `colouring matrix', e.g. see~\shortcite{DukanovicRendl2008:SDP-heuristic-GCP}.
+By using a generic PB solver, SAT4J~\shortcite{BePa10}, we show that the performance of the new PBPB formulation is several orders of magnitude better than the previous `UDPB' formulation.
 Moreover, PBPB can even compete with PBT in terms of scaling behaviour, in some circumstances, though not in terms of constant factors.
-This substantial progress in comparison to UDPB can be explained by the ability of PBPB to exploit the FPT nature of the problem.

-Another interesting observation is that the WSP is basically the constraint satisfaction problem (CSP), where for each variable $s$ (called a step in WSP terminology) we have an arbitrary unary constraint (called an authorisation) that assigns possible values (called users) for $s$.
-(It is important to remember that for the WSP we do not use the term `constraint' for authorisations.
-So, when we define special types of constraints, we do not extend these types to authorisations, which remain arbitrary.)
-However, the approach in WSP is different: in CSP, the number of variables is usually much larger than the number of values (size of the domains), whereas in the WSP viewed as a CSP, usually the number of steps (number of variables) is much smaller than the number of users (size of the domains).